 1. Goodbye routines

-Goodbye routines provide a sense of closure and help preschoolers transition smoothly from the school day to home.
-Simple goodbye songs or rituals, such as “Goodbye, Goodbye, See You Tomorrow,” can make the end of the day feel special.
+Goodbye routines are one of the most effective transition activities for preschoolers, giving children a sense of closure and helping them move smoothly from the school day to home.
+Simple goodbye songs or rituals, such as “Goodbye, Goodbye, See You Tomorrow,” can make the end of the day feel special and predictable.
 Teachers can also give each child a hug or high-five before they leave, reinforcing a sense of security.
 These comforting rituals help children feel emotionally supported as they prepare to leave the classroom environment.

 2. Reflection activities